georgy7/catframes/README.md

         1. If a frame much bigger that the target resolution (more than 10% at width or height), it will be resized without preserving its aspect ratio.
 Because no one wants to lose a large portion of a frame on cctv.
         2. If a frame slightly larger, it will be cropped (that looks nicer, this avoids jitter).
         3. If a frame smaller, it will be extended (aligned to the left-top) with a green color.
-        4. `TODO: If a frame smaller too bad, resize it.`
 2. `images_to_h264.sh [--delete-images]` compresses them all to a single video file with 1 frame per second.